MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-install-config-tools.md

 >
 > The user account you'll be using for development in the sandbox environment must be assigned the System Administrator role.
 >
 > The development machine running Microsoft Windows must have Visual Studio 2019 installed with at least the .NET desktop development workload and the Modeling SDK.
 This SDK can be selected under individual components in the Visual Studio installer.
-Refer [required Visual Studio components](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/dev-tools/developer-tools-vs2017#required-visual-studio-components).
-The development machine also must have SQL Server or SQL Server Express LocalDB installed.
+Refer to [required Visual Studio components](/dynamics365/fin-ops-core/dev-itpro/dev-tools/developer-tools-vs2017#required-visual-studio-components).
+The development machine also must have Microsoft SQL Server or SQL Server Express LocalDB installed.

 ## Install the Power Platform extension for Visual Studio